mazmazz/SRB2/emscripten/landing/README.md

 To install, just drop the contents of this zipfile into a web server.
 No other services required, just HTTP.

-The HTML file does include a Google Analytics tag.
+The HTML file may include a Google Analytics tag.
 If you wish, you may search the file for "Google Analytics" and erase the tag.

 ## Bandwidth Usage